 The Hank Boerner Pioneer Award is presented to an individual who has significantly advanced the medical fitness industry.
-This Award will be chosen by the current Medical Fitness Association Board.
 Submit names for consideration by the appropriate deadline.

 A member of the Medical Fitness Association may nominate any MFA member they choose.
 The nominee must be a member of the Medical Fitness Association for at least one year prior for nomination and must be a current member of the Medical Fitness Association.
 Previous Award winners may be considered for award nominations after five years from receiving their award.